 When the suit was originally filed in 2019, Netflix denied Mo’Nique’s accusations.
 As reported by the Washington Post, a spokesperson for the streaming company said, “We care deeply about inclusion, equity, and diversity and take any accusations of discrimination very seriously.
 We believe our opening offer to Mo’Nique was fair – which is why we will be fighting this lawsuit.”

 Now, three years later, the lawsuit is said to have concluded “amicably.”
 Although the parties’ respective attorneys have not responded for comments and details of a possible settlement are unclear, what is clear is that Mo’Nique’s suit sparks a larger conversation on employment discrimination based on race and gender.
 As noted in an article from the Guardian, Mo’Nique wrote on instagram, “I had a choice to make… I could accept what I felt was pay discrimination or I could stand up for those who came before me and those who will come after me.
 I chose to stand up.”

 Seek Legal Assistance Today

-If you are experiencing employment discrimination based on race or gender, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are experiencing employment discrimination based on race or gender, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.